ccweerasinghe1994/python/Docs/variables.md

 works, but greeting message will cause errors.
 1. Avoid using Python keywords and function names as variable names;
 that is, do not use words that Python has reserved for a particular programmatic purpose, such as the word print.
-(See “Python Keywords and Built-in Functions” on page 471.)
 1. Variable names should be short but descriptive.
 For example, name is better than n, student_name is better than s_n, and name_length is better than length_of_persons_name.